rsbrennan/tonsa_epigenetics/scripts/gene_level_analysis.md

 - upstream
 - downstream

-Already done for SNPs, from PNAS paper.
+Already done for SNPs, from 2022 paper.

 ```python